Frequently Asked Questions

 May I swim in the lakes?

 There is to be no swimming in any of the lakes or ponds in Waterstone.
-Only fishing and recreational boating are allowed as described in the lake rules.

 What are the rules for the Lake Waterstone walking path?